hofstadter-io/hof/docs/content/first-example/simple-server/templates.md

 {{<lead>}}
 Templates are the implementation for your generator.
-They are parameterized files which are filled in with data from the schema.
+They are parameterized files which are filled in with data from the schema and user input.
 {{</lead>}}